DiRAC-Training/C-Course/lessons/03-control-flow/03-jumps/quiz.md

 - [ ] To jump to a specified label.
 - [ ] To immediately exit multiple nested loops.
 - [ ] To immediately exit the innermost loop being executed.
-- [ ] To jump to the end of the current loop iterartion.
+- [ ] To jump to the end of the current loop iteration.

-A: to jump to the end of the current loop iterartion.
+A: to jump to the end of the current loop iteration.

 ------